mafazsyed/vtk_to_abaqus_inp_converter_reader/README.md

   - Greatest and least nodes could be determined via a user-defined coordinate axis, instead of just using the existing coordinate axis.
 (Specifically useful to identify nodes along a specific line)
   - Greatest and least nodes for each coordinate axis printed instead of needing to select one
   - Updated text for each task to better represent the functionality
-  - Looking at options to add MacOS compatibility.
+  - Looking at options to add MacOS compatibility